pyralog/pyralog/ADVANCED_FEATURES.md

 **This architectural pattern extends to EVERYTHING in DLog!**

-### Universal Pattern: Distributed Coordinators via Snowflake IDs
+### Universal Pattern: Pharaoh Network via Snowflake IDs

 **The principle is simple:** Any coordinator that assigns IDs can be distributed using Snowflake IDs + Obelisk Sequencer.